benmvp/slides/2016/rwreact/iso-react.md

 `node_modules` added 1GB+ on servers!

 NOTES:
-- With require.js we created app bundles so we never needed `node_modules` on our production servers.
+- With require.js we pre-built app JS bundles so we never needed `node_modules` on our production servers.
 - App bundles got built on build servers and we deleted `node_modules` before copying files over to production
 - This obviously broke server-side rendering
 - First attempt was to just let all the `node_modules` through, and OPS complained about 1GB+ additional size.
 - Mainly a problem because the file transfer would take much longer.
 - Eventbrite’s package.json has 75+ dependencies which all have dependencies
-- NPM 3 de-duping would fix that
+- NPM 3 / Yarn de-duping would fix that
 - Second attempt was to whitelist the few packages we need we needed for server-side rendering.
 Of course that whitelist continued to grow.

 =====